richtastic/ff/src/wiki/sfm.md

 <br/>

-The output can simply be the camera geometry (orientations), world geometry (point cloud), or similar.
-A more interesting result of the process is a surface model of the scene.
-Converting the point cloud into a dense point cloud and then extimating the surface results in a tesselated (triangulated) polygon model.
-Further texturing this model using the images themselves can provide a truthful reconstruction of the original input images.
+The output can simply be the camera geometry (orientations), world geometry (point cloud), or similar depending on the application.
+A more interesting result of the process is a surface model of the scene where the point cloud upsampled into a dense point cloud, then the surface is estimated and tesselated (triangulated) into a polygon model.
+Further texturing this model using the images themselves can provide a truthful reconstruction of the original scene.

 <br/>
 ![Surface Model](./images/sfm/summary_surface.png "Surface Model")